1937 Virginia gubernatorial election

 The 1937 Virginia gubernatorial election was held on November 2, 1937.
+Incumbent Governor George C. Peery, a Byrd Democrat, was unable to seek re-election due to term limits.
 James Hubert Price, incumbent lieutenant governor and former member of the Virginia House of Delegates, was nominated by the Democratic Party to run against the Republican nominee, former state senator John Powell Royall.